pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

         return application

-If your process model involves pre-forking child workers, typically your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
-Request handlers can then safely use the already constructed application object without any risk of race conditions leading to duplicate event handler subscriptions that may occur if the application is constructed during the handling of a request.

-Making connections to databases is out of scope of the eventsourcing application classes, and should be setup in a normal way.
-The documentation for your Web or worker framework may describe when to make a database connection, and your database documentation may also have some suggestions.
-It is commonly recommended to make use of any "postfork" hook or decorator or signal intended for this purpose.
-See below for suggestions.

-If doesn't really matter if you don't close your application at the end of the process lifetime, but to conserve network service resources you may wish to pay attention to closing database connections, and any other connections that have been opened by the process.
-Closing database connections is out of the scope of the eventsourcing application class.

-If you have a test suite, you may wish to setup and teardown the application for each test.
-In that case, you will also need a ```close_application()``` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_application()`` can be called again.
+In your test suite, you may need or wish to setup the application more than once.
+In that case, you will also need a ``close_application()`` function that closes the application object, unsubscribing any handlers, and resetting the module level variable so that ``init_application()`` can be called again.
+If doesn't really matter if you don't close your application at the end of the process lifetime, however you may wish to close database connections.

 .. code:: python